Debitsuccess Privacy Statement

 Accessing your personal information

-You have the right to request access to, and to obtain a copy of, your personal information held by us.
+You have the right to request access to, and to obtain a copy of, your personal information held by us, and we are required to respond to your request within a reasonable period of time.

 We may also charge a fee for providing you with access to your personal information.
 This fee must not be excessive and must not relate to the making of the request.